Chassis and body

 However, the inner cavities of the body came from the factory protected by nothing but a layer of electro-coated primer, and in general rust protection didn’t improve much since the days of GAZ-21.
 In 1970s & 80s, when road salt came to be used much more commonly in winter, it was not sufficient for year-round use of the car in a large city.

-That didn’t affect privately owned cars much as they were for the most part garage kept during winters back in the day, and also typically received some additional treatment from the owners.
-However, taxicabs and other state-owned cars, that were used all-year round and usually did not get any additional rustproofing, in the typical climate of central Russia rusted out in places such as fender lips and door bottom corners fairly quickly (usually after 4…5 years).
+That didn’t affect privately owned cars much as they were typically stored in the garage during winter back in the day, and also typically received some additional treatment from the owners making them less prone to rust.
+However, taxicabs and other state-owned cars, that were used all-year round and usually did not get any additional rustproofing, rusted out in areas such as fenders and door bottoms fairly quickly (usually after 4…5 winters) in the typical climate of central Russia.

 - Front: independent, kingpin type; drop-forged unequal-length A-shaped lateral control arms, coil springs, tubular shock absorbers